MStarmans91/WORC/README.md

 "../apps/elastix/4.8/install/lib" respectively.

 ### XNAT
-We use the XNATpy package to connect the toolbox to XNAT online database platforms.
+We use the XNATpy package to connect the toolbox to the XNAT online database platforms.
+You will only need this when you want to download or upload data from or to XNAT.
 We advise you to specify your account settings in a .netrc file when using this feature,  such that you do not need to input them on every request:

 ```